-If you need support with kai, call us on 0800 MATAATUA to have a korero about your needs.
+If you need to apply for food assistance or are in need of emergency food supply, call us on 0800 MATAATUA to have a korero about your kai support needs.

-To assess how we can help you and prioritize our support, it's really helpful to know how many people are in your house, what you're having trouble with and if you've got any specific health needs.
+To assess how we can help you and prioritise our support, it's really helpful to know:

-If you've been made redundant or impacted by COVID-19, make sure you mention this when you talk to us.
+• If you’ve been made redundant or impacted by COVID-19.

 Developing a strategy to ensure food sovereignty in the Eastern Bay will become a key focus for Te Puna Ora o Mataatua over the next three years.

 Food sovereignty has always been an important issue but it became especially relevant because of the disruption caused by the COVID-19 pandemic.

 We have just started a two-year contract working on food secure communities.
 We have received some funding from the Ministry of Social Development to support communities working together and develop and implement a plan that creates long-term, sustainable food security.
 This means identifying all those organisations providing kai to the community and coming up with a plan to ensure that this is done in the most efficient and effective way, with sustainable strategies in place.